Our column opens up the life of a single mum – juggling life, love, work and of course kids on her own.

 I realise I’m not the only single mum not to receive any voluntary payments from the father of their children – but how is this allowed to happen in 2022?

 I mean really.
 We are not living in the dark ages.
 Or through a war?
 Or in a developing country?

 No this is Britain… a civilised and responsible nation.
 Why is it not compulsory to have to pay for the children you helped bring into the world is beyond me.

 In Austria men have to pay a set amount – not based on what they earn – but on what it takes to keep a child.
 They have to find it – or be fined.
 Even if they are unemployed, they must find it.

 I once overheard a woman talking about ‘the biological father of her children’ – and I thought it was a terrible way to talk about a man she had probably once loved and made plans with.
 But now, years on from my own split, I realise now that this is indeed a correct term for some non-resident dads.

-If it wasn’t for the struggling CSA – which is weighed down by mounting amounts of bureaucracy and the ever-increasing dads departing from being financial responsible for their kids – I would get nothing.
+If it wasn’t for the CMS – which is weighed down by mounting amounts of bureaucracy and the ever-increasing dads departing from being financial responsible for their kids – I would get nothing.

-He’s a professor and a tradesman – and yet he thinks it’s acceptable to pay only £23 per week per child.
+The children’s dad is a professor and a tradesman – and yet he thinks it’s acceptable to pay only £27 per week per child.
 Plus when it comes to getting the children football boots or trainers, he tells them ‘that’s mum’s job”… really?